ABSphreak/Spring-Hibernate-FAQs/README.md

       - `ContentNegotiatingViewResolver`

 19. __`@ModelAttribute` Annotation__<br>
-    - Firstly, it can be used to inject data objects the model before a JSP loads.
+    - Firstly, it can be used to inject data objects to the model before a JSP loads.
 This makes it particularly useful in ensuring that a JSP has all the data is needs to display itself.
 The injection is achieved by binding a method return value to the model.
     - Secondly, it can be used to read data from an existing model assigning it to handler method parameters.

 20. __Locating `hibernate.cfg.xml` file__<br>